 Avoid Busy Roads

 By driving on quieter roads, you’ll not only reduce your carbon emissions, but you’ll also enjoy a smoother ride and less noise pollution.
-In addition, avoiding busy roads will also save you time – especially if you’re commuting.
+In addition, avoiding busy roads will save you time – especially if you’re commuting.
 This is because congested roads lead to longer wait times and frustrated commuters.

 Buy Locally Grown Goods and Products